ObelusFamily/Anythink-Market-s3kk6/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+To start the server, we have to install docker.
+After docker is installed, check if it is running by docker -v Then use 'docker-compose up' then your server will run